procraft/redbus/README.md

 <img src="./doc/logo.jpeg" height="347"/>

-RED Bus allows you to publish messages and process them with control over the result of processing.
-You can set a retry strategy for each consumer and the number of retries after which a message will be marked as failed by that consumer.
+RED Bus allows you to publish messages and process them with control over the result.
+You can set a retry strategy for each consumer and the number of retries after which a message will be marked as failed.
 The administrator can start reprocessing of unsuccessfully processed messages after fixing the problem through the web interface.